 Adult training and education can be differentiated by institution type:

-• non-formal vocational training of adults (outside of the school system)
+non-formal vocational training of adults (outside of the school system) – in the framework of VET or adult learning

-School-based adult education is aimed at obtaining general or secondary education and/or professional qualifications, which are governed by the National Public Education Act (Act CXC of 2011 on National Public Education), and in case of vocational training for adults the Vocational Education and Training Act (Act CLXXXVII of 2011 on Vocational Education and Training).
-Generally adult education is publicly subsidised, in case of vocational trainings, adults can rely on public funding until they acquire two professions.
+School-based adult education is aimed at obtaining general or secondary education and/or professional qualifications, which are governed by the National Public Education Act (2011. évi CXC. törvény a nemzeti köznevelésről)), and in case of vocational training for adults the Vocational Education and Training Act (2019. évi LXXX. törvény a szakképzésről)).
+Generally adult education is publicly subsidised, in case of vocational trainings, adults can rely on public funding until they acquire two basic vocations.
 The training is free, if it takes place in a vocational training institution maintained by the state – performing public tasks relating to secondary education - or operated by a maintainer participating in state tasks on the basis of a cooperation agreement.

-Trainings outside the school system are fundamentally governed by the Act on Adult Education (Act LXXVII of 2013 on Adult Education).
-Vocational trainings included in other legislation must be subject to both regulations.
-Training outside the school system can be organised as market-based training or with the use of state support along the set goals and projects.
-As a basic rule, during the vocational training of adults, the acquisition of the first vocational qualification is free for the participant and financed by the state.
+Trainings outside the school system are fundamentally governed by the Act on Adult Education (2013. évi LXXVII. törvény a felnőttképzésről).
+For statutory training, which is also covered by other legislation, must be subject to both regulations.
+Training outside the school system can be organised as market-based training or with the use of state or EU support along the set goals and projects.
+As a basic rule, during the vocational training of adults, the acquisition of the first vocational qualification is free for the participant and financed by the state, if the training is organised in a VET institution.
 If the training is publicly subsided the training provider institution requires authorisation.

 Types of trainings based on the main functions and tasks of adult learning: